-In addition to motherboard, there were reports that a faulty hard drive or a graphic card can cause this error, so you might have to perform a thorough inspection of your hardware.
+In addition to the motherboard, there were reports that a faulty hard drive or a graphics card can cause this error, so you might have to perform a thorough inspection of your hardware.
 If you don’t know how to do this, we strongly advise you to take your PC to the repair shop and ask them to this for you.
 In addition to faulty hardware, your recently added hardware can cause issues as well.
-If you installed in any new hardware, such as a new hard drive, RAM, graphic card, or anything similar, it might be incompatible with your motherboard, and that can cause this BSoD error to appear.
+If you installed in any new hardware, such as a new hard drive, RAM, graphics card, or anything similar, it might be incompatible with your motherboard, and that can cause this BSOD error to appear.
 To fix this issue, we advise you to replace any recently added hardware and see if your PC works well without it.

-Resolving a faulty hardware problem:
+Resolving a faulty hardware problem

-If hardware has been added to the system recently, remove it to see if the error recurs.
+If the hardware has been added to the system recently, remove it to see if the error recurs.
 If existing hardware has failed, remove or replace the faulty component.
 You should run hardware diagnostics supplied by the system manufacturer.
 For details on these procedures, see the owner’s manual for your computer.

 Disable the service and confirm that this resolves the error.
 If so, contact the manufacturer of the system service about a possible update.
 If the error occurs during system startup, investigate the Windows repair options.
 For more information, see Recovery options in Windows 10.